abhijitskulkarni/dev-challenge-dist-updated/Readme.md

 ### Run unit test
 - One test case is written to check if sorting function is working properly or not.
-  Sorting is done is descending order.
+  Sorting is done is ascending order.

 To Run the tests.
 Follow below commands
 ```sh